khalidsbn/Airbnb-New-user-bookings-prediction/README.md

 6. **Text Features**

 I extracted text features from the 'sessions.csv' dataset.
 Specifically, I focused on the 'device_type' column and determined the most frequent device type for each user.
 Additionally, I combined the 'action', 'action_type', and 'action_detail' columns to create a new feature called 'actions'.
-I transformed the 'actions' column into a single string representation for each user.
+I transformed the 'actions' column into a single-string representation for each user.
 To further process the text data, I used TF-IDF (Term Frequency-Inverse Document Frequency) vectorization.